rubfan/hillel-java-elementary/README.md

 12) write necessary code and accomplish your current task.
 13) compile your java file: javac src/YourClass.java -d out
 14) start compiled class: java -cp out YourClass
+15) create java docs: javadoc -d docs src/YourClass.java
-15) git status
+16) git status
-16) git add .
+17) git add .
-17) git status
+18) git status
-18) commit your changes: git commit -m "some comments about your changes"
+19) commit your changes: git commit -m "some comments about your changes"
-19) push your changes to yor fork repository: push origin master
+20) push your changes to yor fork repository: push origin master
-20) go to your git fork page and check all changes.
+21) go to your git fork page and check all changes.
-21) click the button "Pull Request" and create PR form your fork branch to master.
+22) click the button "Pull Request" and create PR form your fork branch to master.

 # ===HELP===
 enter to your command line: cat path_to_project/README.md